symfony/symfony-docs/messenger.rst

     [program:x]
     stopwaitsecs=20

 Stateless Worker
 ~~~~~~~~~~~~~~~~

-PHP was designed to be stateless: everything is lost after processing an HTTP
+PHP is designed to be stateless, there are no shared resources across different
-request.
-When you run your application in an HTTP context, you may not take care
+requests.
+In HTTP context PHP cleans everything after sending the response, so
-of services states that may leak services since PHP clean everything after
+you can decide to not take care of services that may leak memory.

-sending the response.
+On the other hand, workers usually run in long-running CLI processes, which don't

-Since worker run in a CLI context, you need to be careful about services state.
+finish after processing a message.
+That's why you need to be careful about services
-You should avoid to put a state in a service to avoid leaking some information
+state to not leak information and/or memory from one message to another message.

-and/or memory from one message to another message.
+However, certain Symfony services, such as the Monolog

-Some symfony services leak by nature.
-For example the monolog fingers crossed
+:ref:`fingers crossed handler <logging-handler-fingers_crossed>`, leak by design.
-handler.
-To avoid such situations, you can configure a transport to
+In those cases, use the ``reset_on_message`` transport option to automatically
-automatically reset the container between two messages:
+reset the service container between two messages:

 .. configuration-block::